SchoolOfCode/bc17-w5-d4-hackathon-rest-api-postgres-it-s-not-a-bug-it-s-a-feature/plan.md

 Edited the reset-database.js file to show these additional tables Drop any tables created from the previous workshop where because we are using the same external database link.

+Work through making api endpoint handlers and corresponding function.

+Test in postman as each completed.